happypeter/githome/wiki.md

   - NO.6 P connects to 75mm secondary main drain line.
 Note: secondary main drain line is behind dry wall.
 That’s means the end of P can go perfectly vertically to reach the secondary main drain.
     - fittings:  75mm a san tees, a 45degree+wye.
   - NO.7 outdoor faucet
-  - NO.8 basin for both laundry and vanity, A 50mm P trap setup.
+  - NO.8 vanity, A 50mm P trap setup.
-    - Fittings: 50mm, a 90degree elbow, a P trap, a san tee, a 45degree,
+    - Fittings: 50mm, a 90degree elbow, a P trap, a san tee, a 45degree+wye,
   - NO.9 shower drain, build the main P trap here, that other  floor drains share.
 Note: outlet of the P face north, so that vent line can touch the wall.
     - Fittings: a 75mm P trap
   - NO.10 vent between toliet and washing machine, to avoid, washing flush, destory toliet water seal
     - Fittings: 50mm a 90degree elbow, 75mm san tee connected to 50mm
-  - NO.11 kitchen and vanity basin drain join here
+  - NO.11 kitchen join here
-    - Fittings:  50mm wye and 45degree set, 75mm wye and 45degree set
+    - Fittings: 110-75mm wye and 45degree set

 - drain pipe length
   - from house foundation hole to the inlet of septic tank, 4.2m